Why Movement Improved Pilates?

 Kinga Kielbasa

 Kinga began her Pilates journey in 2021 and completed her 500 hour training program through a respected certification program.
 Originally from Poland, she grew up in Palatine and graduated with the Palatine Pirates in 2015.
 Kinga was drawn to becoming an Instructor because: “I love the different variety of workouts that challenge both my mind and body, and being able to show a Client how Pilates will change their life is the best feeling!”
-When not in the studio teaching, Kinga enjoys hanging out with her baby boy Kol, reading a good book, and finding new recipes!
+When not in the studio teaching, Kinga enjoys hanging out with her son, Kol, reading a good book, and finding new recipes!

 Mary Tapia